-for $\Delta\phi\ll 1$ where $l$ is the moment of the spherical harmonic corresponding to the azimuth.
-Considering at first the lightcone of an observer at redshift $z=0$, located at the edge of the simulation domain $\vec x = (0,0,0)$ Mpc/h, figure \ref{fig:lightcone_effects}: In all of the late-time symmetry breaking simulations, models \rom{2}-\rom{5}, we see a clear signature in the ISW signal, giving a $\sim 10\, \%$ relative enhancement with respect to $\Lambda$CDM and peaking at a characteristic scale of $l\sim 20-40$.
-The signal is suppressed in the event of model \rom{2} where $\beta_*$ is smaller, but has an identical shape.
-The rest of the secondary effects in the first lightcone shares a similar shape and peaks around $l\sim 100$, though the convergence field $\kappa$ is slightly larger and peaks at larger scales $l\sim 40-100$.
-We find the same qualitative behaviour in the second lightcone, of an observer at redshift $z=0$ at the centre of the box $\vec x_0 = (250,250,250)$ Mpc/h, although the convergence angular power spectrum is larger, peaking more sharply at $l\sim 40-50$.
-The secondary effects on the light propagation in model \rom{1}, for which we only have produced the first lightcone, have a very different appearance, having much less peaked angular spectra.
-Enhancements on the ISW-RS and convergence are still the largest and reach $\sim 20\%$ at small angular scales $l\sim 200$.
-We put these observations into context from the literature and discuss some observational signatures in the discussions section \ref{S:discussionsandconclusion}.
+for $\Delta\phi\ll 1$, where $l$ is the moment of the spherical harmonic corresponding to the azimuth.
+We first consider the light cone of an observer at redshift $z=0$, located at the edge of the simulation domain $\vec x = (0,0,0)$ Mpc/h (figure \ref{fig:lightcone_effects}): In all of the late-time symmetry-breaking simulations, models \rom{2}-\rom{5}, the signature in the ISW signal is clear, giving a $\sim 10\, \%$ relative enhancement with respect to $\Lambda$CDM and peaking at a characteristic scale of $l\sim 20-40$.
+The signal is suppressed in model \rom{2}, where $\beta_*$ is smaller, but has an identical shape.
+The remaining secondary effects in the first light cone share a similar shape and peak around $l\sim 100$, although the convergence field $\kappa$ is slightly larger and peaks at larger scales $l\sim 40-100$.
+We find the same qualitative behaviour in the second light cone of an observer at redshift $z=0$ at the centre of the box $\vec x_0 = (250,250,250)$ Mpc/h, although the convergence of the angular power spectrum is larger.
+It peaks more sharply at $l\sim 40-50$.
+The secondary effects on the light propagation in model \rom{1}, for which we produced the first light cone alone, have a very different appearance with far weaker peaked angular spectra.
+The enhancements on the ISW-RS and convergence are still largest and reach $\sim 20\%$ at small angular scales $l\sim 200$.
+We place these observations into context from the literature and discuss some observational signatures in the discussions section \ref{S:discussionsandconclusion}.

-\section{Discussions and Conclusion}
+\section{Discussions and conclusion}

-In this section we will provide discussions on some of the observations made on the simulation data in section \ref{S:hrsims}, and their implications for the features of the models and signatures in observational surveys.
+In this section, we discuss some of the observations made in the simulation data in section \ref{S:hrsims} and their implications for the features of the models and signatures in observational surveys.